python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Don't freeze compatibility with a specific SPDX version
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''

-This PEP could omit specifying a specific SPDX specification version, or one for the list of valid license identifiers, which would allow more flexible updates as the specification evolves without another PEP or equivalent.
+PEP 639 could omit specifying a specific SPDX specification version, or one for the list of valid license identifiers, which would allow more flexible updates as the specification evolves without another PEP or equivalent.

-However, serious concerns were expressed about a future SPDX update breaking compatibility with existing expressions and identifiers, leaving current packages with invalid metadata per the definition in this PEP.
+However, serious concerns were expressed about a future SPDX update breaking compatibility with existing expressions and identifiers, leaving current packages with invalid metadata per the definition in PEP 639.
 Requiring compatibility with a specific version of these specifications here and a PEP or similar process to update it avoids this contingency, and follows the practice of other packaging ecosystems.